VictorPereiira/GitNinja/README.md

-git -t                             -> Substituto do --set-upstream git branch --contains <commit>     -> List branches which contain the specified commit git branch --no-contains <commit>  -> List branches which no contain the specified commit main git-branch                    -> Local documentation for the git tag command. main git-checkout                  -> Local documentation for the git tag command.
+git -t                             -> Substituto do --set-upstream git branch --contains <commit>     -> List branches which contain the specified commit git branch --no-contains <commit>  -> List branches which no contain the specified commit main git-branch                    -> Local documentation for the git branch command. main git-checkout                  -> Local documentation for the git checkout command.
 ```

 `git merge` and `git rebase`